best-practice-and-impact/qa-of-code-guidance/book/project_structure.md

 The messier the programs, the harder they are to maintain and change in future.

 Good directory structure and file hygiene can go a long way to mitigate this.
-Not only will it help others read your code easier but you will write better code.
+It will help others to read your code more easily, and you will write better code into the bargain.
-Some structures have been found to be pretty general through trial and error.
+Some structures have been found to be generally quite effective through trial and error.
 Others are more specific, and - as with all guidelines - should not be taken as mandatory.